pehzerong/Python-KDE-Project/README.md

 Note:
 1. Woodlands East and Woodlands West NPC data are na for 2011.
 I have estimated their respctive crime statistics using the same proportion the NPCs contributed to the total Jurong Police Division statistics reported in 2012.
-2. The co-ordinates of NPCs obtained were obtained through a manual search at https://www.onemap.gov.sg/main/v2/
+2. The co-ordinates of NPCs obtained were obtained from https://www.onemap.gov.sg/main/v2/